An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Numerical experiments

 In our numerical experiments, we measure the accuracy of the obtained solution $\tilde{x}$ for \cref{eq: main-prob} by the following relative residual:

 where $\tilde{\varphi} := \norm{A\tilde{x} - b}$.
-For illustration purposes, we also test some algorithms for solving \cref{eq: reg-LS-form}.
-To evaluate the accuracy of an approximate solution $\hat x$ for \cref{eq: reg-LS-form}, we measure it using the following relative KKT residual:

 We test all algorithms on datasets from UCI Machine Learning Repository as in \cite{li2018highly,li2018efficiently}, which are originally obtained from the LIBSVM datasets \cite{chih2011libsvm}.
 Table \ref{tab:ucidetails} presents the statistics of the tested UCI instances.
-All our computational results are obtained using MATLAB R2023a on a Windows workstation with the following specifications: 12-core Intel(R) Core(TM) i7-12700 (2.10GHz) processor, and 64 GB of RAM.
+All our computational results are obtained using MATLAB R2023a on a Windows workstation with the following specifications: 12-core Intel(R) Core(TM) i7-12700 (2.10GHz) processor, and 64 GB of RAM. {In all the tables presented in this section, $\text{nnz}(x)$ represents the number of elements in the solution $x$ obtained by SMOP (with a stopping tolerance of $10^{-6}$) for solving \cref{eq: main-prob} that have an absolute value greater than $10^{-8}$.
+Besides, We denote BMOP (NMOP) as the root finding based bisection method (hybrid of the bisection method and the semismooth Newton method) for solving the optimization problem \cref{eq: main-prob}. }